 Address: Via de' Vellutini, 1r, 50125

 With both inside and outside dining, this restaurant will give you a very special feel about Florence.
 Set in a quaint little courtyard just a hop, skip and a jump away from Palazzo Pitti, it is a happening area.
 Get there early and splurge on a spritzer at one of the local bars.
-You will need to reserve (unless you get lucky) but, the fun and quirky menu featuring local specialities makes it one of my personal favorites.
+You will need to reserve at the restaurant (unless you get lucky).
+Its the fun and quirky menu featuring local specialities that makes it one of my personal favorites.

 An icon in the Florentine restaurant world.
 Located close to the train station and Mercato Centrale, even the locals don’t mind fighting the tourist for a seat.
 They offer a combination of pizza and local dishes - all served fast, hot and delicious.

 Piazza del Vino

 Definitely a bit outside of the city center — so you will probably want a taxi.
 But if you are looking for something a little more low keyed, geared for the locals who enjoy wine and regional fare, then this is one of the places that you should put on your "to dine list."
 Carved out of a warehouse, the decor is open and rustic.

 I missed my chance to go here with the “girls night out” but, no worries they proceeded to fill me in on all the delicious dishes I missed out on....
 I would be crying in my wine if it weren’t for the fact they promised me, we will be going back soon.

 Highly recommended by the locals for the high quality of the meats & vegetables as well as, the authentic local recipes.
-This restaurant has been apart of the Florentine landscape since 1945 - three generations have been at the helm, preserving a family like atmosphere where the service is friendly, warm and welcoming.
+This restaurant has been apart of the Florentine landscape since 1945 - three generations have been at the helm, preserving a family-like atmosphere where the service is friendly, warm and welcoming.
 It is a trattoria and the decor is reminiscent of times gone by, price is a little upscale but the food receives rave reviews and in my opinion, that is what really counts.

 A classic Tuscan restaurant with a bit of touristic fanfare in the decor, it offers a classical menu that will tempt your taste buds.
 The newest addition is the wine cellar, a romantic setting in the cantina, with a modern decor and famous...and more important delicious… vineyards from all over.

 My latest find.
 I showed up for happy hour because they were advertising jazz night.
-(I live a bit of live jazz, a beer in hand...and a relaxing atmosphere.)
-They offer outdoor and indoor seating for happy hour, however the restaurant is a modern, country feel to it.
-The happy hour menu had me extremely...happy...classical dishes, cooked with criteria and sometimes bit of fantasy.
+(I love a bit of live jazz, a beer in hand - or a glass of local bubbly — and a relaxing atmosphere).
+They offer outdoor and indoor seating for happy hour, and the restaurant has a modern yet country feel to it.
+The menu had me extremely happy — featuring classical dishes, cooked with criteria and sometimes bit of fantasy.

 La Beppa Fioraia

 Their menu is varied including pizza, bistecca fiorentina and one of their signature dishes … the tagliere - huge platters with a mix of local delicacies….my favorite includes “coccoli”, prosciutto crudo and stracchino.
 This is a Florentine classic: fried pizza dough with prosciutto and a creamy soft cheese.
 The eclectic decor and varied clientele makes this a fun place to eat.

 The restaurant is located inside the elegant 15th-century palazzo that serves as the administrative offices for the Antinori wine making family in the city center of Florence.
 The food is upscale versions of traditional Tuscan favorites that change with the seasons, such as country pâté with truffles served on bread and crayfish and prawn salad with shaved raw artichokes on the menu.

 Not really a restaurant, but more a culinary field trip.
 The setting has been recently restored to preserve its antique beauty.
 A stroll (at all hours) will have you basking in the perfumes and colors of the Florentine menu.
 Read our article about the Mercato.

 Some may ask why in the world eat a pizza, when there are so many great things to savour in Florence?
-Because...a pizza is one of those great things to savour.
+Because — a pizza is one of those great things to savour.
 Check out our article about Pizzerias in Florence to see where the locals go

 If you are looking to stick to tradition then you will be looking to enjoy one of the more popular dishes for the locals, the Italians and the tourists.
-This thick juicy steak, is called the "T-bone" in Ensligh and includes the soft succulent meat of the filet mignon and the New York Strip with its classic defining strip of fat down the side.
-Thicker than thick, it is cooked on a live flame and is huge.
+This thick juicy steak, is called the "T-bone" in English and includes the soft succulent meat of the filet mignon and the New York Strip with its classic defining strip of fat down the side.
+Thicker than thick, it is cooked on a live flame and it is huge.
 Check out this article for our top choices of where to eat this wonder.